 In the eye care business, it’s important to know the difference between what is known as “The Three O’s:” Optometrists, Ophthalmologists and Opticians.

-Each of these O’s play an vital role in the health of your vision, and they all work together to ensure that your eye care is their number one priority!
+Each of these O’s play a vital role in the health of your vision, and they all work together to ensure that your eye care is their number one priority!

 An optometrist is usually your primary eye-care provider.
 They specialize in the examination of your eyes for both vision and health through diagnosis, prevention and ongoing management of any possible eye diseases and disorders.

 Optometrists are independent health care providers with many responsibilities.
-They are able to prescribe medication to treat and prevent specific eye disease, diagnose conditions of aging such as cataracts and macular degeneration, prescribe and fit eye glasses and contact lenses, and much more.
+They are able to prescribe medication to treat and prevent specific eye disease, diagnose conditions of ageing such as cataracts and macular degeneration, prescribe and fit eyeglasses and contact lenses, and much more.

 An ophthalmologist is a highly-trained medically licensed specialist.
 They are physicians and their expertise is in the medical and surgical care of the visual system.

 As a medical doctor, ophthalmologists are licensed to deliver total eye care, perform eye surgery, prescribe medications, as well as diagnose and treat all ocular diseases and injury.
 They are licensed to practice both medicinal and surgical procedures.

 Opticians are at the front line of vision care.
 They are not doctors, but they are the first people you see when you arrive at the optometrist or ophthalmologist office.